 What’s it like to volunteer for WRV?
 AWESOME!
 You’ll have fun, meet new friends, and spend your time on projects that really make a difference to Colorado’s beautiful wild places.
 No experience necessary.
 All ages welcome.
-Check out our current project schedule and volunteer testimonials.
+Check out our volunteer calendar and volunteer testimonials.

 Anyone of any age can volunteer for most projects, subject to minimum age requirements (more info).

 WRV’s outdoor projects take place along the Colorado Front Range from Fort Collins to Denver and we travel to the far corners of our fair state as well.
 You can help restore wetlands, creeks, rivers, prairie, and mountains.

 Because our projects are fun, friendly, and we get stuff done!
 WRV supplies the tools, the meals (vegetarian and omnivore options), the professional project management, and a wonderful community.

 Volunteers show up at the appointed place and time to meet each other and get organized.
 The project leader provides a brief orientation of the work to be done and how to use any tools that will be needed.
 There may be breakfast ready or delicious snacks or lunch to pack, depending upon project length.
 Volunteers then organize themselves into small groups, each with a friendly and positive crew leader who will ensure their safety, guide their work, and answer any questions that arise.
 Once in the field, each group tackles a small section of the restoration area and then moves on to another section as needed.
 At the end of the project day there is usually a get-together over refreshments and a quick review of all that was accomplished.